wandeg/microsoft-graph-docs/api-reference/docstubs/api/outlookuser-post-taskgroups.md

   "changeKey": "Change Key value",
   "isDefaultGroup": true,
   "name": "Name value",
-  "groupKey": "72e388d5-88d5-72e3-d588-e372d588e372"
+  "groupKey": "7971407f-407f-7971-7f40-71797f407179"
 }
 ```

 ### Response
-Here is an example of the response.
 Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,